 Report on the Status of Women in Political Science

 In 2012, the NZPSA held a one day workshop in Wellington to assess the status and progress of women in the academic discipline of political studies.
 The NZPSA is very pleased to publish here the subsequent report by Aysser Al Janabi, Kate McMillan and Carla Lam, Advancing the Status of Women in Political Science and International Relations in New Zealand.
 This innovative study brings global research to bear on the status of women and presents the findings of the first comprehensive survey of the representation of women in Aotearoa New Zealand political science: an under-representation of women as graduate students, as faculty (particularly senior faculty), and as the subject of academic analysis within the curriculum.
 It also makes a number of important recommendations for the future that we encourage you all to familiarise yourself with.
-At the 2015 NZPSA Conference, we will be holding a half-day workshop to discuss the implementation of these recommendations.
+At the 2015 NZPSA Conference, we held a half-day workshop to discuss the implementation of these recommendations.
 You can read the full report here.

 Women Talking Politics